How to Create an Email Server with Mail-in-a-Box

 ;; ANSWER SECTION: example.com.
 1724 IN A 203.0.113.1

 In the top-left menu you’ll notice an element called System.
 Click on it and then select TLS (SSL) Certificates.
-Now click on the blue button that says Provision and follow the instructions.
+Now click on the blue button that says Provision and within a few minutes the certificate status should change to Signed & valid.

-But if you can’t afford the delay, you should look at ways to make your setup more reliable.
+If you can’t afford the delay, you should look at ways to make your setup more reliable.
 A beginner friendly approach is to set up a monitoring system that will notify you quickly in case of problems.
-Later on, you can look into secondary (slave) nameservers, secondary MX entries, cloning and syncing Mail-in-a-Box machines, so they can take over in case of failure and floating IPs.
+Later on, you can look into secondary (slave) nameservers, secondary MX entries, cloning and syncing Mail-in-a-Box machines, and floating IPs.

 You may wish to consult the following resources for additional information on this topic.
 While these are provided in the hope that they will be useful, please note that we cannot vouch for the accuracy or timeliness of externally hosted materials.